Supporters and Outside Organizations

 Businesses and industries could also add value to a number of events sponsored by Oakton throughout the year.

-Approximately 30 to 40 students attend the STEM Speaker Series or the STEM Expert Forum.
+Approximately 30 to 40 students attend the STEM Speaker Series.
 The audience is made up of individuals from a wide range of backgrounds.
 Some have very little STEM background while others have a STEM or non-STEM degree and want to change careers.

 Businesses and industries can bring a wealth of expert knowledge to our students through either of these speaker/presentation opportunities.
 In a 50-minute talk with 10 minute Q & A, the speaker can begin with an introduction and be as technical as necessary.
 S/he may also include a demonstration or activity.